vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

   * Murano: non-voting python34 gate
   * Trove: no python34 gate

-Red Hat contributed Python 3 patches to at least Cue, Designate, Swift and Trove during the Mitaka cycle.
+Red Hat contributed Python 3 patches to at least Cue, Swift and Trove during the Mitaka cycle.

-Trove developers are ok to start the port at the beginning of the next Newton cycle.
+Trove developers are OK to start the port at the beginning of the next cycle (Newton).
 The py34 test environment was blocked by the MySQL-Python dependency (it was not possible to build the test environment), but this dependency is now skipped on Python 3.
 Later, it will be `replaced with PyMySQL
 <https://review.openstack.org/#/c/225915/>`_ on Python 2 and Python 3.